kirstyabhus/Currency-Converter/README.md

 # Currency Converter Application (Java)

 An application that can convert a user-defined amount in a source currency to a destination currency.
 This application gives the user the option to convert currencies in the given, hard-coded class, or by using the live (daily-refreshed) exchange rates fetched from [ExchangeRate API](https://v6.exchangerate-api.com/).
+The application has been implemented as both a command-line application and with a Swing GUI.
 ## Description
 ### Currency Converter
 #### CurrencyConverter interface